masonNick/InternetSecurity/README.md

 - 3/28/2019
   - Starting technical report section on SSL certificates and Certificate Authorities.
 - 4/2/2019
-  - Working on HTML website that I will give a certificate to show it is secure.
-  - file:///Users/nicholasmason/Desktop/UNR/CS445-NicholasMason-Project.html
+  - Working on technical report.
 - 4/3/2019
   #### Looking into openSSL certificate creation, including creating both a public and private key for my program.
       - The use of the openssl/x509.h and the openssl/rsa.h header files will allow me to do this.